I’m sure many of you have heard this standard uttered lately by billionaire entrepreneur, Marcus Lemonis of NBC’s “The Profit”.

 There’s much more to this part of the 3P’s idiom than just filling seats, taking orders, completing deliveries, completing sales, selling, yada-yada-yada.
 Of course most of you understand what the people in your company do.

-The “right” people make you profitable, the wrong generally don’t.
+According to Arman Sadeghi, the “right” people make you profitable, the wrong generally don’t.
 If you, as a manager don’t audit your people, and only bother with them when there’s a customer complaint or other problem, such as tardiness or absences, you’re missing the point.

 - Watch your people work, ask them questions to determine their attitude and efficiency (poor attitudes create tension that will find its way to the rest of the team and your customers, thus affecting both the process and product(s).)